Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Literature Review

 \section{Literature Review}

-The SBRP has been studied since 1969 when Newton and Thomas first proposed a method to generate school bus routes and schedules~\cite{NEWTON196975}.
-A comprehensive review of the SBRP can be found in Park and Kim~\cite{PARK2010311}, where the SBRP is decomposed into five steps including data preparation, bus stop selection, bus route generation, school bell time adjustment and route scheduling.
-This article focuses on solving the bus stop selection and bus route generation aspects of the SBRP, which is we refer to as the SBRP (a slight abuse of notation that is common in the literature).
+The SSRP is a sub-problem of the classic School Bus Routing Problem (SBRP), which has been studied since 1969 when Newton and Thomas first proposed a method to generate school bus routes and schedules~\cite{NEWTON196975}. \citet{PARK2010311} did a broad review of the SBRP prior to 2010. \citet{ELLEGOOD2020102056} conducted a comprehensive review of the SBRP during the past decade and pointed out contemporary trends and research directions.
+The SBRP is decomposed into five sub-problems including bus stop selection, bus route generation, bus route scheduling, school bell time adjustment and strategic transportation policy.
+The primary focus of this article is on the bus route generation aspects of the SBRP under a single school context\footnote{We also consider bus stop selection, but this is not the primary focus of our work.}, which we will refer to as the SSRP in this paper.

-Bekta's et al.~\cite{Bekta2007} proposed an ILP model based on the open vehicle routing problem (OVRP), in which vehicles do not return to the depot after serving the last demand, to solve the real-life SBRP for transporting the students of an elementary school throughout central Ankara, Turkey.
-They considered a capacity constraint for vehicles and a maximum travel distance constraint for each student, and an objective of minimizing the bus operating cost.
-This paper provides the basic mathematical formulation of the SBRP.
+Different problem settings for the SBRP have been considered throughout the recent literature.
+Problem settings of the SBRP depend on the number of schools (single school or multiple school), the service environment (urban, rural or both), the bus fleet (homogeneous or heterogeneous), objectives and constraints.
+The typical objective of the SBRP is cost minimization and the common constraints considered are bus capacity, time windows and maximum ride time.
+The detailed problem setting in this paper will be presented in the next section.

-Different constraints and objectives for the SBRP have been considered throughout the literature.
-Park et al.~\cite{PARK2012204} developed a mixed load algorithm for the SBRP, where students from different schools can be served using the same bus.
-The problem is modeled using an ILP and solved by a post-improvement algorithm applied to a single load solution.
-The algorithm proposed is an improvement on the mixed load algorithm given by Braca et al.~\cite{BRACA1997}, which addressed the New York City school bus routing problem.
-Shafahi et al.~\cite{ALI2017} proposed a new formulation of the SBRP with a homogeneous fleet that maximized trip compatibility (two trips are compatible if they can be served by the same bus) while minimizing the total travel time, and generated eight mid-size data sets to test the performance of the model.
+For the single school SBRP, \citet{Bekta2007} proposed an ILP model based on the open vehicle routing problem (OVRP), in which vehicles do not return to the depot after serving the last demand.
+They solve the real-world single school SBRP for transporting students of an elementary school in central Ankara, Turkey.
+They considered a capacity constraint for vehicles and a maximum travel distance constraint for students, and an objective of minimizing the bus operating cost.
+This paper provided a basic mathematical formulation of the SBRP. \citet{Sghaier_Guedria_Mraihi} proposed several modified genetic algorithms to solve the single school SBRP with capacity and maximum travel distance constraints under an urban setting.
+Performances of different algorithms were tested on a simulated instance with 519 students and 30 stops.